Enterprise Community Partners

-Enterprise Community Partners, formerly The Enterprise Foundation, is an American nonprofit.
+Enterprise Community Partners, formerly the Enterprise Foundation, is an American nonprofit.
 Its goals are to increase housing supply, advance racial equity and build resilience and upward mobility.
 Founded in 1982 by developer/philanthropist James W. Rouse and his wife Patty, Enterprise has worked with community-based nonprofit organizations to develop 951,000 homes, investing $64 billion throughout the United States.
 The organization works in more than 800 communities and in collaboration with thousands of partners in the nonprofit, public and for-profit sectors.
 Affordable housing advocate and attorney Priscilla Almodovar served as president and chief executive officer of Enterprise from September 2019 to December 2022.
 Lori Chatman and Drew Warshaw are the current Co-CEOs and Interim Presidents of Enterprise Community Partners.
 Chatman is also the President of the Capital Division, with Warshaw as the chief operating officer.

 History

 In 1972, three members of the Church of the Saviour—Terry Flood, Barbara Moore and Carolyn Banker—wanted to create low-income housing in the Adams Morgan neighborhood of D.C.
 With no development, financial or construction experience, they put down a non-refundable deposit to purchase the Ritz and Mozart apartment buildings.
 Their commitment won over James Rouse, CEO of The Rouse Company and he helped them secure $625,000 to complete the transaction and $125,000 toward the cost of rehabilitation.

-In 1981, the experience inspired Jim Rouse to found Robin Hood Inc. based in one of Rouse’s American City buildings in Columbia, Maryland.
+In 1981, the experience inspired Jim Rouse to found Robin Hood Inc. based in one of Rouse's American City buildings in Columbia, Maryland.
 The company was renamed to Jubilee Housing to help with fundraising efforts.
 Jubilee Housing provided the launchpad for Jim and Patty Rouse to start the Enterprise Foundation in 1982.
 In 2005, it was renamed Enterprise Community Partners.

 In 1984, Jim Rouse was soliciting business representing both Rouse Company as chief executive officer and Enterprise Development as president.
 The Rouse Company board of directors asked Jim Rouse to leave as CEO of the Rouse Company and his position in Enterprise Development which ended his involvement with the company he founded.

+In 2012 ECP bought a majority interest in Bellwether Real Estate Capital, LLC, a for-profit lender.
+After the acquisition Bellwether shifted its focus to afforable housing loans and became one of 24 delegated underwriters for Fannie Mae.
+This status allowed Bellweher to make loans for trailer parks without getting approval from Fannie Mae.
+Bellwhether consistently made loans to Havenpark Communities, a company particapting in the wave of private sector investments in trailer parks, raising rents and driving out tenants.
+Other partipants in the fair housing community raised objections to ECP.